climber2002/zendesk-search/README.md

 The application made following assumptions:

 1. When the search result is not empty, values from any related entities will be included in the results.
 For example, searching tickets will also return the ticket's submitter, assignee and organization.
 If the related entity can't be found by the related entity id, the application assumes it's dirty data and will print an error message.
-For example if search `Ticket(_id=bc736a06-eeb0-4271-b4a8-c66f61b5df1f)`, it will print error `Error occured while searching: Id 555 doesn't exist for User` because the ticket's `submitter_id` is `555` but in `users.json` there is no user whose id is 555.
+For example if search `Ticket(_id=bc736a06-eeb0-4271-b4a8-c66f61b5df1f)`, it will print error `Error occurred while searching: Id 555 doesn't exist for User` because the ticket's `submitter_id` is `555` but in `users.json` there is no user whose id is 555.

 2. The application can search empty values, when the application asks the user to input the search value, if the user just press Enter the application will search empty values.
 The application assumes that following 3 cases are all empty values:
     - If the field is missing in the json file